So you want to be in the band…

 Band camp starts about 1 month prior to school starting.
 This month is spent learning marching skills and preparing for the show.
 Yes, it’s hot, but there’s plenty of water and cool snacks.
 You do however, have to bring your own lunch or dinner.

 For the Parents:

-From the exciting enthusiasm at home football games to the high performance standard exhibited at competitive events, FZN is known as one of the top programs in our region.
-The marching band is an award-winning organization under the direction of Rob Babel, brass and marching instructor, Patrick Stewart, and woodwind and sound technician, Matthew Schultz.
+From the exciting enthusiasm of at home football games to the high performance standard exhibited at competitive events, FZN is known as one of the top programs in our region.
+The marching band is an award-winning organization under the direction of Rob Babel, brass and marching instructor Patrick Stewart, and woodwind and sound technician Matthew Schultz.
 Percussion instructors are Rick Breyer and Derek Peplaw.
 The colorguard is directed by Emily Navarro with assistance from Zac Barber and Patrick Slifer.
 The program coordinator is James Smith.

 If your student is in band, YOU are a band booster.
 There are no dues but there are meetings.
 If you have a child that dutifully brings home all school communications, you probably know what is going on.
-If the only information you receive is in the letter sent with report cards, then come to the monthly meetings.
+If the only information you receive is in the letter sent with report cards, then please come to the monthly meetings.
 They are held every second Tuesday of the month, except July, at 7:00PM in the Band Room at North High.

 You can volunteer as much time as you like and you are strongly encouraged to get involved.
 Both you and your student will be glad you did.
 The season starts off with 1 month of band camp prior to the beginning of school.
 A parent preview and pot luck dinner is scheduled at the end of band camp.
 You will get a chance to see the show that will be performed at home football games and competitions.
 There are anywhere from 4-7 competitions during September and October.